Meowcolm024/HsProof/README.md

 # HsProof

-A simple theorem proofer written in Haskell.
+A simple theorem proof assistant written in Haskell.

+An extremely flawed theorem proof assistant not meant for practical use.
+But this is a really fun project to work with :P

+## Examples

 current status: